aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 - The proximity score uses a minimal-span approach rather than average distance, as it better captures phrase-level relevance
 - Rating and stock signals use small weights to avoid overwhelming textual relevance, but still provide meaningful differentiation

+## 2. Ranking Methods Implementation: Word2Vec + Cosine

-### 1.4 Word2Vec Limitations and Better Alternatives
+### 2.1 Word2Vec Limitations and Better Alternatives

 While Word2Vec provides a solid foundation for semantic search, our implementation has inherent limitations that could be addressed with more sophisticated embedding approaches.